jossus657/data-analysis-regression/README.md

 # Data-Analysis-Regression

-Archive of work done while learning course in Data Analysis and Regression
+Archive of work and assignments done while learning course in Data Analysis and Regression.
+This is an upper-division course which covers various topics in linear modeling, multivariate models, statistical experiment methods, and more.
+Course taken during Spring 2022.

 Includes the following: